Krankile/eikon-wrapper/README.md

 - `fields`: A list of strings.
 Each string is the code for an Eikon data item.
 The best way to find these data items is in the [Data Item Browser](###The-Eikon-Data-Item-Browser).
 - `params`: A dictionary containing the parameters for the data request.
 These parameters include start and end date, currency, and data frequency.
 - `filename`: A string that, if provided, specifies the filename to which the tool should save the resulting data frame.
 If omitted, the code will not create a saved CSV and only return the data frame in memory.

+All the code the tool relies on is available in the cells above the cells containing `get_data`.
+If you want to use the Eikon API for something slightly different than us, please feel free to peruse the code to see how you can use the underlying `eikon` package.

+The `get_data` function dynamically helps you get both time series data and company metadata like founding year and business sector.
+In most cases, one needs to define a universe of securities one wants data for, a set of data items, and a period (including the sampling frequency).
+Please see the examples below for inspiration on how you can do this.
+They include a sample with stock data, one with bonds data, and one with macro financial and commodity data.

+## General tips for using the tool

+- **Finding fields:** Select a small set of tickers and all data items that might interest you.
+Then, run `get_data` without specifying a filename and inspect the resulting data frame to see which data items are valid for this kind of entity.

 ## Examples